 - During our search for an efficiency solution for Debenhams we carried out a trial which was split into two separate processes:

-- The hot-melt peel and seal technology used by Lil Packaging was found to be superior to competitors options with at least twice the strength of standard double-sided tape, and performed much better than herring bone perforation.
-This provides significant confidence when sealing the pack.
+- The hot-melt peel and seal closure system used by Lil Packaging was found to be superior to competitors options with at least twice the strength of standard double-sided tape.
+This provides significant confidence when sealing the packaging.

 - Lil Packaging worked with the design team at Debenhams to remove the external artwork on the packaging, therefore increasing the security of the contents.
 Flood coat printing was used on the inside of the packaging instead, maintaining the Debenhams brand and improving the customer experience on opening the goods.

-Debenhams changed all of their 0201 boxes to the Lil Packaging peel and seal crashlock box – the Autobox.
+Debenhams changed all of their 0201 boxes to the Lil Packaging peel and seal crashlock box - the Crashlock.
 Debenhams were able to save money by reducing the number of packing staff, and manual packing facilities such as tape guns and desks.
-With the ability to despatch approximately twice the amount of orders every day, Debenhams were able to remain at their Southampton premises for another year.
+With the ability to dispatch almost twice the amount of orders each day, Debenhams were able to remain at their Southampton premises for another year.